karlfun/one-click-hugo-cms/site/content/products/_index.md

 ---
 title: Our Coffee
-type: products
 image: /img/products-jumbotron.jpg
 heading: What we offer
-description: >-
-  TACOS!!!!!!
+description: Home page of products section
 intro:
   blurbs:
     - image: /img/illustrations-coffee.svg
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+        We sell green and roasted TACOS that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current